jeshraghian/snntorch/README.rst

 If you like this project, please consider starring ⭐ this repo as it is the easiest and best way to support it.

-If you have issues, comments, or are looking for advice on training spiking neural networks, you can open an issue, a discussion, or chat in our `discord <https://discord.gg/cdZb5brajb>`_ channel.
+If you have issues or comments, or are looking for advice on training spiking neural networks, you can open an issue or a discussion, or chat in our `Discord <https://discord.gg/cdZb5brajb>`_ server.

 snnTorch Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^